elescj/projects/011-malaria/README.md

 ## 📝 Results

-The second model were evaluated on **test** datasets using standard classification metrics.
+The pre-trained model were evaluated on **test** datasets using standard classification metrics.

 - **Precision (1)**: When the model predicts a conversion, how often it is correct.
 - **Recall (1)**: Out of all actual conversions, how many were correctly identified.